 In this chapter, we describe the numerical methods used to solve two sets of equations, the ideal magnetohydrodynamic (MHD) equations of motion discussed in Sec.
-2.5 and the ultrarelativistic (UHD) equations of motion discussed in Sec.
-2.6.2.
+2.5, and the ultrarelativistic (UHD) equations of motion discussed in Sec.
+2.7.
 We define hyperbolic partial differential equations and the characteristics of our systems of equations.
 We discuss weak solutions to hyperbolic systems, before describing the particulars of the numerical approximations used to solve the hydrodynamic equations of motion, such as Godunov's method and generalizations of Godunov's method used in the finite volume schemes.

 In general, the equations for non-dissipative compressible flows will develop discontinuities, which arise from discontinuous changes in the fluid pressure.
-Since the pressure gradients in such situations are infinite, we require a specially designed numerical technique that would allow for discontinuities in the fluid variables \mathbf{q} or \mathbf{p} as described in the beginning of Chap.
+Since the pressure gradients in such situations are infinite, we require a specially designed numerical technique that would allow for discontinuities in the fluid variables q or p, as described in the beginning of Chap.
 2.

-If discontinuities appear in the system, centered finite difference schemes fail, since derivatives across discontinuities are ill-defined.
-Godunov [121] developed a method to handle the discontinuities, by dividing the domain of integration into small cells and treating each cell as a Riemann problem, defined in 3.6.
-Godunov's method was later extended to higher accuracy methods, known as high-resolution shock-capturing methods.
+If discontinuities appear in the system, centred finite difference schemes fail, since derivatives across discontinuities are ill-defined.
+Godunov [23] developed a method to handle the discontinuities, by dividing the domain of integration into small cells and treating each cell as a Riemann problem, (defined in 3.6).
+Godunov's method was later extended to higher accuracy schemes, known as high-resolution shock-capturing methods based on th finite volume method (FVM).

-Finite volume methods are a generalization of the Godunov method for solving hyperbolic systems of equations over discontinuous initial data.
-The finite volume method follows Godunov's prescription by breaking the domain of integration into finite volumes or cells.
+Finite volume methods are a technique used to discretize hyperbolic partial differential equations.
+By using specialized flux calculations, FVMs may be extended to high-resolution shock-capturing schemes (HRSC), and in turn may be used as a generalization of the Godunov approach for solving hyperbolic systems of equations over discontinuous initial data.
+The HRSCs follows Godunov's prescription by breaking the domain of integration into finite volumes or cells.
 The finite volume method calculates an integral solution to the original PDE problem over each of these cells, the basics of which we present below.
 This is by no means expected to be a definitive reference for this technique, as there are several good books on this topic.
-For more details on the finite volume method we refer the reader to LeVeque [122].
+For more details on the finite volume method we refer the reader to LeVeque [19].